Laudarisd/Project_Root/Image_Classification/README.md

-After collecting the data, I did annotations for each product because I wanted to use the same datasets for image detection project.
+After collecting the data, I did `annotations` for each product because I wanted to use the same datasets for image detection project.

+**Images with bounding boxes**

 <table border="0">
    <tr>